 What would you tell somebody who is considering doing the course?

 The course is incredibly relevant to my work, on a daily basis, and for this reason I would recommend it to anyone who was thinking about enrolling on it.

-You will enrich your business analysis toolkit — and you owe it to yourself, if you are a passionate business analyst.
+I’d tell them that it will enrich their business analysis toolkit — and that they owe it to themselves, if they’re passionate business analyst.

-When the course finished I was excited to be a Business Analyst again, because there is a real place for us and I believe the learnings will prove we are an extension of a number of other roles in the organisation.
+When the course finished I was excited to be a business analyst again, because there is a real place for us.

-I would definitely like to enrol on BCMGs Commercial Awareness course.
+I’m definitely keen to enrol on the Commercial Awareness course.